 People also surrender life insurance contracts because sometimes they might not need the coverage anymore.
 Many people have owned whole life insurance policies for over 20 years.
 During this period of time many life changes may have taken place.
 Children may have grown and are no longer dependent on their parents for support, marriages may end in divorce and life insurance is not needed to protect an ex-spouse, companies may be sold and key man insurance is no longer needed, or a beneficiary may predecease the insured and the coverage may be unnecessary.

 Cheaper Coverage- Especially From Better Health

 Sometimes an insured person may find less expensive coverage from another company.
-This may be because they never comparison shopped for insurance in the first place and ended up paying more than they should have, or it may be for other health related changes.
+This may be because they never comparison shopped for insurance in the first place and ended up paying more than they should have, or it may be for other health-related changes.
 If the insured person goes through a major shift in health in a positive direction such as weight loss, a new policy may actually be less expensive than the old.
 While people can apply for a better health rating with an existing policy, they may not be granted a better rating.
 A new policy may give the insured the opportunity to have the same coverage for less expense.

 How To Surrender A Policy